 The provision of health services to the Australian public stems from a unique trust relationship between the provider and client.
-To increase this trust and establish underpinning credibility for massage, remedial massage and myotherapy to obtain state, territory and federal governments' confidence, the Association continues the agreement with the
+To increase this trust and establish underpinning credibility for massage therapy, remedial massage therapy and myotherapy to obtain state, territory and federal governments' confidence, the Association continues the agreement with the Australian Research Centre in Complementary and Integrative Medicine (ARCCIM), University of technology Sydney.

-Australian Research Consortium in Complementary and Integrative Medicine (ARCCIM), University of Technology Sydney to support Professor Niki Munk, Dr Amie Steele and Dr Kathrin Schmeider for studies in musculoskeletal conditions.
 The Association believes ongoing research is required to provide the evidence and quality assurance benchmarks for strong self- or co-regulation and health policymaking specific to our profession.